- Department of Kinesiology and Physical Education

-Lifelong physical activity is a critical pursuit – and one that requires knowledgeable professionals who research and implement evidence-based practices for students and clients.
-Our M.S.
-Ed. in Kinesiology and Physical Education, with thesis and non-thesis options, prepares you to work as a competent and reflective professional in the exercise science or physical education teacher education communities.
-You'll choose from four specialties: Adapted Physical Education; Exercise Physiology and Fitness Leadership; Pedagogy and Curriculum Development; and Sport and Exercise Psychology.
-We offer outstanding instruction with state-of-the-art equipment to ensure success and professional growth.
+Lifelong physical activity is a critical pursuit – and one that requires knowledgeable people who research and implement evidence-based practices for students and clients.
+Our M.S. in Kinesiology and Physical Education, with thesis and non-thesis options, prepares you to work as a competent and reflective professional in the exercise science and physical education teacher education communities.
+You'll choose from three specialties: Exercise Physiology; Physical Educational Pedagogy; and Sport and Exercise Psychology.
+We offer outstanding instruction with state-of-the-art equipment to ensure your success and professional growth.
 You'll also have multiple opportunities to engage with graduate faculty on research projects, grant-writing and community outreach.

 Choose Your Specialization